MustansirVerdawala/Full-Stack/OnlineRecipeForum/readme.md

 2. Build Docker images for each microservice.

-3. Deploy services to your Kubernetes cluster using provided manifests.
+3. Deploy services to your Kubernetes cluster.

 4. Access the frontend via the exposed service endpoint.

 ---

-## ⚠️ Notes

-- Designed for cloud-native environments.
-- Microservices communicate via REST APIs.
-- Assumes knowledge of Kubernetes and Docker for deployment.
-- No automated deployment scripts included.

----

-Built with a mix of fancy tech so you can pretend to be a cloud ninja.